LarKenTR/An-l-OgarPlus/Modification guide.md

 ##Console Colors
-If you want to add colors to your server console, you're gonna have to modify your Start.bat file. simply add in the color you want when there are no errors before [code]node index.js[/code] and the color when an error is found after it!
+If you want to add colors to your server console, you're gonna have to modify your Start.bat file. simply add in the color you want when there are no errors before node index.js and the color when an error is found after it!
 Simple!
 Example:

-[code]
 @echo off
 Title Agar.io Server